 - Special Natural Phenomenon Events: The Moonbow (a rainbow that appears at night – April through June).
 The Firefall (the waning light of winter days hits at just the right angle to create a streak of orange on the fall, resembling a lava flow – late February).

-YOSEMITE NATIONAL PARK PACKING LIST
+ESSENTIAL PACKING LIST: YOSEMITE NATIONAL PARK

 America the Beautiful National Parks Pass | Yosemite National Park costs $35 for a 7-day pass.
 However, the national parks annual pass is a great way to save on entrance fees.
-If you intend to visit three or more NPS parks or sites in a year, the American the Beautiful Pass will more than pay for itself.
+If you intend to visit three or more NPS parks or sites in a year, the America the Beautiful Pass will more than pay for itself.
 This pass can be purchased at the park entrances or online here.
 [Example: 3 National Parks x $30 parking each = $90.
 Savings with the annual pass = $10.
 Any more parks you go to thereafter = FREE!]

 Water Bottle | No matter what you decide to do in Yosemite, every trip into the park warrants that you bring water.
 If you plan on being in the park for an entire day, you should plan on bringing a few liters of water per person.
 This is especially true in the summer when temperatures rise to the 90’s and even the 100’s.
 For shorter hikes, packing a lightweight 1L water bottle such as the Nalgene water bottle will suffice.
 On hotter days, consider bringing an insulated Hydro Flask packed with ice and water so that your water stays cold all day.
 For longer hikes, I recommend a 3-liter hydration reservoir.